How To Avoid Emotional Eating Weight Gain After 40

 2: You’re a woman in perimenopause, your family is driving you crazy, and you soothe your exhausted soul with a pint of ice cream topped with anything chocolate.

-3: You hate that you’re gaining weight, so you try to “be good” by eating – a lite breakfast, salad with protein and no grains for lunch, no snacks, and a veg stir fry for dinner.
+3: You hate that you’re gaining weight, so you try to “be good” by eating – a light breakfast, salad with protein and no grains for lunch, no snacks, and a veg stir fry for dinner.
 Only to find yourself face down in a bag of M&Ms while bingeing Netflix until after midnight.

 No matter the scene, you feel the guilt and shame that comes from eating too much sugar or “junk food” – especially when you already struggle to lose the 10, 15, or 20 pounds that came out of nowhere once you turned 40.